Times Square New Years 2010 Pyrotechnics

 Ruby to the rescue.

 I had been working with Ruby for a good amount of last semester, so about a week before the show, I went to town.
 After a bit of trouble with converting the time on the original script (5:59:45 PM) to my relative time from the start of the script (0.00 seconds), I had the script ready.
 Since there was about a minute of pyro every hour until midnight, I decided to just make the entire night a single script, and to avoid overflowing any number representations in the system, just added about 100 seconds between these discrete events.
 This allowed me to simply stop the panel after each event, forward to the next cue, and I was good to go.
-Dave Levoy from Pyromate, Inc. was with us all night as a consultant in case we had any problems with his system, and to make sure we didn't run into any quirks or small issues.
+The creator of Pyromate was with us all night as a consultant in case we had any problems with his system, and to make sure we didn't run into any quirks or small issues.
 He helped me figure out how to run such a long show on his panel, and pointed out the number overflow problem.

 Setup went pretty flawlessly, as it usually does with the Pyromate system.
 We used all wired mods, to eliminate the possibility of wireless interference, although I'm sure they would have worked just fine.